pshdev0/assembly-sub-compiler/README.md

 🚧 Under Construction 🚧

-This project begun life as a plugin-based 8-bit CPU compiler, with initial support for 6502, quickly followed by a 65(C)02 plugin and VERA (Commander X16) plugin support.
+This project began as a plugin-based 8-bit CPU compiler, with initial support for 6502, quickly followed by a 65(C)02 plugin and VERA (Commander X16) plugin support.
 The plugin model allows to add new features quickly and easily using a simple Java interface.
 The compiler's basic principles:

 * Each scope `{ }` invokes a new sub-compiler with known (or `null` if appropriate) symbol history.
 * A handlful of flexible regexes identify the next `function()`, `function(x, y, ...)`, command `{ ... }` blocks, `labels:`, and adressing mode styles.